hb020/PoE_Ethernet_GPIB_Adapter/docs/dn.md

 ## Software

-The current software is a work-in-progress, streamlined fork of the AR488 project.
+The current software is a work-in-progress, simplifed fork of the AR488 project.
 This fork was chosen because it uses the Prologix syntax, compatible with my existing scripts.
-I also appreciate the project's simplicity: the Ethernet adapter operates as a basic socket.
+I also appreciate the Prolgix's simplicity: the Ethernet adapter operates as a basic socket.
 Commands without a `++` prefix are sent directly to the bus, while configuration is handled with `++` commands (e.g., `++addr` queries the address, and `++addr 22` sets the interface address to 22).

 Initially, I intended to fully integrate the network stack and console interface into the AR488 project.
 However, given the project's complexity and my inability to test all functionalities, I opted to streamline this fork exclusively for this adapter.
 In the future, I plan to move away from Arduino to enhance performance.

 Currently, the software includes a barebones implementation of the network stack and I2C support, with only DHCP enabled.
 Switching to USB-C UART instead of Ethernet requires modifying the configuration file and recompiling.
 Updates are planned to address these limitations.

-Despite its rough edges, the code has proven extremely reliable, running for months without issues.
+Despite its barebones hack approach, the code has proven extremely reliable, running for months without issues.
 All my Prologix-based scripts work seamlessly.

+Many updates on the SW is expected in the future.

 Contributions to the software are highly welcome!